The triangulation complexity of fibred 3-manifolds: Edge swap bounds for annular simplification

 \begin{lemma}[Edge swap bound, trivial annular simplification] Let $\calH$, $M$, $S$, $\calB$ and $S'$ be as in Lemma \ref{Lem:TriangulatingSolidTorus}.
 Let $S''$ be obtained from $S'$ by performing a trivial annular simplification.
 This has the effect of removing an annulus $A'$ in $S'$ and replacing it by an annulus $A''$ that is a vertical boundary component of $\calB$.
 Since the annular simplification is trivial, both boundary components of $A'$ bound discs in $S'$, which are nested.
 Let $D$ be the larger of these discs and let $\ell$ be the length of its boundary.
 Give $S'$ and $S''$ the cell structures associated with their canonical handle structures.
 Then the following hold. \begin{enumerate} \item Any cellular spine in $S'$ may be converted to a cellular spine in $S''$ using at most

 \item Any cellular spine in $S''$ may be converted to a cellular spine in $S'$ using at most $6g(S) + 2 \ell$ edge swaps. \end{enumerate} \end{lemma}

-\begin{proof} The canonical handle structure of $S''$ is obtained from that of $S'$ as follows: \begin{enumerate} \item Remove the handles in $A'$ and replace them with the cell structure on $A''$.
-This gives a cell structure $\mathcal{C}''$ on $S''$. \item Remove the 1-cells in $\partial A''$.
+\begin{proof} The canonical handle structure of $S''$ is obtained from that of $S'$ as in \reflem{AnnularSimpChangeHS}.
+Following this process, the associated cell structure on $S''$ is obtained by the following two steps. \begin{enumerate} \item Remove the handles in the interior of $A'$ and replace them with the cell structure on $A''$, leaving the 1-cells on the boundary $\bdy A'=\bdy A''$.
+That is, $\bdy A'$ has adjacent 0-handles and 1-handles in an alternating fashion, which combine in pairs in the $I$-bundle structure on $A''$.
+Although in step~(2) of \reflem{AnnularSimpChangeHS} the 0-handles and 1-handles are combined to extend beyond $A''$, we initially leave their boundaries as 1-cells on $\bdy A''$.
+This gives a cell structure $\mathcal{C}''$ on $S''$, consisting of alternating 0-handles and 1-handles, cut off by 1-cells in $\bdy A''$. \item Now remove the 1-cells in $\partial A''$, completing step~(2) of \reflem{AnnularSimpChangeHS}.
 Any disc regions that are created become 2-cells.
-However, if any regions are not discs, then these are combined with the disc subsets of $S''$ that they surround to form 0-handles. \end{enumerate}
+However, if any regions are not discs, then these are combined with the disc subsets of $S''$ that they surround to form 0-handles, as in step~(3) of \reflem{AnnularSimpChangeHS}. \end{enumerate}

 Let $\Gamma'$ be a cellular spine for $S'$.
-Using Lemma \ref{Lem:SlidingOffADisc}, we can move $\Gamma'$ off $D$ using at most $6g(S) + 2 \ell$ edge swaps.
+Using Lemma~\ref{Lem:SlidingOffADisc}, we can move $\Gamma'$ off $D$ using at most $6g(S) + 2 \ell$ edge swaps.
 It is then cellular in $\mathcal{C}''$.
 To make it cellular with respect to the canonical handle structure of $S''$, we need to move it off the 1-cells in $\partial A''$.
 Let $D_1, \dots, D_n$ be the 0-handles and 1-handles of $S''$ that intersect the interior of $A''$.
 The number of these is at most the length $\ell$ of $\partial D$.
-The length of the boundary of each $D_i$ is at most $24$ by \reflem{FinitenessForNearlyNormal}.
+As in the proof of \reflem{MovingSpineIsotopyAcrossD}, the length of the boundary of each $D_i$ is at most $24$, as follows.
+For $D_i$ coming from 1-handles, the length is always 4.
+For $D_i$ coming from 0-handles, \reflem{FinitenessForNearlyNormal} implies there are at most 12 intersections of its boundary with 1-handles, and there will be at most 12 intersections with 2-handles between 1-handles, giving length at most 24.
 So, the number of edge swaps needed to move the spine off the interior of these discs is at most $6g(S)\ell + 48 \ell$ by Corollary \ref{Cor:SlidingOffDiscs}.
 It is then cellular in $S''$.

 Now let $\Gamma''$ be a cellular spine for $S''$.
 We refine the cell structure of $S''$ by making $\partial D$ cellular.
 This keeps $\Gamma''$ cellular.
 We then move $\Gamma''$ off $D$ using at most $6g(S) + 2\ell$ edge swaps.
 It is then cellular in $S'$. \end{proof}